Bremen High School (Bremen, Indiana)

 Bremen Senior High School is a public high school located in Bremen, Indiana.
 It opened in 1901.

 History

 Bremen has had four different school buildings.
-The first one was a wood frame building on the north side of town at the corner of Montgomery and Bike.
+The first one was a wood-frame building on the north side of town at the corner of Montgomery and Bike.
 It then got replaced with a brick building on the same lot.
 In 1939, a new high school was built at a cost of $250,000.
 In 1962 the present high school was built.
 Sixteen years later in 1978, the high school was expanded to include a media center, auditorium, choir and band center, swimming pool, and additional gymnasium.

 Athletics

-Bremen has a football team dating back to the early 1900's but it was discontinued in 1907 due to risk of serious injuries.
-The School added football again in 1954.
+Bremen has a football team dating back to the early 1900s but it was discontinued in 1907 due to risk of serious injuries.
+The school added football again in 1954.

 The Bremen football team won the State Championship in 1989(A) and 1994(AA).
 The softball team won state in 2019(AA).